easolhq/easolhq.github.io/docs/developer_tools/easol_palette.md

 nav_order: 1
 ---

-Easol Palette is the Easol platform website-builder, available to Creators.
+Easol Palette is the Easol platform website builder, available to Creators.

 Palette can be found under **My Site** and includes:
 - Pages